Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Metagraph Construction and Feature Extraction

 Since there could be many metagraphs in a HIN and they are not equally effective, we give three guidelines for the selection of metagraphs: 1) All metagraphs designed are from the network schema.
-2) Domain knowledge is helpful in the selection of good metagraphs because some metagraphs correspond to traditional recommenation strategies that have been proven to be effective~\cite{yu2014personalized,shi2015semantic}.
+2) Domain knowledge is helpful because some metagraphs correspond to traditional recommendation strategies that have been proven to be effective~\cite{yu2014personalized,shi2015semantic}.
 For example, $\mathcal{M}_2$ and $\mathcal{M}_3$ in Figure~\ref{fig-yelp-metagraph}, respectively, represent social recommendation and the well-known user-based CF. In practice, an understanding of existing recommendation strategies and application semantics is essential for the design of good metagraphs; 3) It is better to construct shorter metagraphs.
 In~\cite{sun2011pathsim}, the authors have shown that longer metapaths decrease the performance because they tend to have more noises.
 This result is applicable to metagraphs as well.